GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/macros.rst

 Macros
 ======

-In daScript, macros are the machinery that allow direct manipulation of the syntax tree.
+In Daslang, macros are the machinery that allow direct manipulation of the syntax tree.

 Macros are exposed via the :ref:`daslib/ast <stdlib_ast>` module and :ref:`daslib/ast_boost <stdlib_ast_boost>` helper module.